AlphaMC0/Universal-Protection-Agency-Data/README.md

 - Origin      : Southeast Asia, Cambodia
 - Education   : NYU
 - History     : Engineer / Biologist
 - Dr. SP discovered the ore Aluminium Oxide C11 in the year 2035 on the planet Mars.
-He also discovered the gem Nth in the yer 2035Dr.SP helped Dr.S develop the lazer door in the year 2040.
+He also discovered the gem Nth in the yer 2035.
+Dr.SP helped Dr.S develop the lazer door in the year 2040.
 Dr.SP invented the power suit in the year 2050.
 He stated "I invented the power suit for the protection of humanity".
 Dr.SP is infamous for being secretive.
 >**Dr.Krieger**
 - Joined      : 15/6/2035
 - Role        : Exploratory Researcher / Experimental Researcher